willhenrich/gun_detector/README.md

 ### The Model

 The code below shows how I created the model using the the fast.ai library.
 I created a dataset of 272 images from DuckDuckGo search and cleaned them manually.
 Then I used the dataset to fine-tune several image classification models.
 Throughout, I use ideas and code from the [fast.ai course](https://course.fast.ai/) and feedback from ChatGPT.
+The code can be dow

 <br>